-Over the next 18 months, we have set a target of moving 830 people out of homelessness and into a proper home with a fully funded support.
+Over the next 18 months, we have set an ambitious target of moving 830 people out of a cycle of homelessness and into a home of their own with the support they want to thrive.

-The first homes have already become available in the last few months with a total of 46 people now in a permanent home with more people to be housed over the coming months.
+The Housing First Scotland programme will be devliered in partnership with Corra Foundation and The Glasgow Homelessness Network.
+The first homes have already become available in the last few months with a total of 51 people now in a permanent home of their own, with more people to be housed over the coming months.

-‘Housing First’ aims to turn the existing homelessness system on its head.
-Rather than making extremely vulnerable people, often with complex needs, sleep rough or in hostels or B&Bs, the Housing First system gives people secure home and then puts in a place a support structure to help them sustain their tenancy and re-integrate into society.
+‘Housing First’ is simple and it aims to turn the existing homelessness system on its head.
+Rather than making extremely vulnerable people, often with complex needs, sleep rough or in unsupported places such as hostels or B&Bs.
+Housing First gives people a safe home of their own and then puts in a place a support structure to help them sustain their tenancy, re-integrate into society; and ultimately thrive.
+Housing First is a truly transformative programme that provides a human-centred, kind and compassionate response to the systemic issue of homelessness.

 We will collect evidence on the outcomes of the programme, particularly linked to tenancy sustainment, positive mental health improvements, and cost savings to local authorities, as well as the cost savings for police, criminal justice and health budgets.
 In line with this we will be seeking to work with local and national government to ensure that the funding for the support is ultimately mainstreamed.